manojkumar-github/NLP-TextAnalytics-DeepLearning/AnomaliesTwitterText/readme.md

 In this project, I tried to understand how anomalies can be handled in classifying TextMessages.
 There is a strong difference between finding anomalies in text corpus and find "anaomalies among text message "

+Example:

-Example: Text Message Anomalies - Classifying anomalies in Twitteer Corpus
+1) Text Message Anomalies - Classifying anomalies in Twitteer Corpus
+2) Classifying student essays as good/bad

 Difference between classification and anomaly detection:
      In classification, one can find class-balanced dataset, where as in anomaly detection, the ration of classes is imbalanced (typically 1000:5)